ChristosLasdas/Numerical-Analysis/README.md

 * *2D (double) interpolation for function approximation*
 * *Numerical Computation of the Derivative of a function*
 * *4th Order Runge-Kutta for 2x2 systems of equations and integration on White Dwarfs problem*

+> Note that for a MATLAB code to run we have created drv files and the respective functions (.m files).